GovernmentPlates/indico-presentations/PITCHME.md

 ![bg contain](assets/slides/cern/lhcmap.png)

 <!--
-# But how do we accelerate the particles?
+# How do we make the particles collide?

 - Using something called a Particle Accelerator
 - Specifically, the LHC - Large Hadron Collider